-No one understands the Asperger/Autism (ASD) experience better than those who live with it.
-In recognition of the valuable perspectives individuals with Asperger profiles have to offer, AANE has assembled a Speakers Bureau of adults who are diagnosed with Asperger/Autism.
+No one understands the Asperger/autism experience better than those who live with it.
+In recognition of the valuable perspectives individuals with Asperger profiles have to offer, AANE has assembled a Speakers Bureau of adults who are diagnosed with Asperger's/Autism.
 Each with a background in public speaking, these bright and articulate individuals will visit you and tell their stories.
 Their presentations will enhance your understanding of the challenges people with Asperger profiles face, and the strategies that help them to succeed, all the while offering irreplaceable first-person perspectives.

 If you are interested in becoming a speaker on the Bureau, please fill out the following application form.